 - a.
 Teams beginning a game with the minimum allowable number of players will record an automatic out at the bottom of the batting order for the missing players' first turn at bat only.
-The missing player(s) may be added when he/she shows up, must be reported to both the home plate umpire and score keeper, and must bat last in the batting order. - b.
+The missing player(s) may be added when she shows up, must be reported to both the home plate umpire and score keeper, and must bat last in the batting order. - b.
 Teams that lose players (with no substitutes available) during the course of the game for reasons other than due to player ejection, and do not go below the minimum number required to finish, will record an automatic out for that player's first missed turn at bat only.
-(EXCEPTION: In the Coed Program, an automatic out is recorded each time that player's position in the batting lineup occurs.)
 Players recording an automatic out under this rule may not return to the game.
-In all programs, teams that lose players (with no substitutes available) due to player ejection will record an automatic out each time that player's position in the batting lineup occurs.
+Teams that lose players (with no substitutes available) due to player ejection will record an automatic out each time that player's position in the batting lineup occurs. - c.

-- c.
 If a team has less than the minimum number required to finish the game, it must forfeit the game.
 With two outs, the defensive team cannot intentionally or unintentionally walk the batter prior to a vacant spot in the batting order to get the automatic out.
 Should the defense walk the batter preceding a vacant spot in the batting order, the automatic out is skipped and the batter whose name succeeds the vacant spot now becomes the batter of record. - d.
 Official lineup cards are to be completed and submitted to the official scorekeeper and home plate umpire at the start of each game.
 The lineup card must contain the first and last name of each starter, position (if applicable) and uniform number.
-Names of substitutes should be included in the Men's program and are mandatory in the Women's program.
+Names of substitutes are mandatory.
 An automatic out will be recorded if players in the lineup are unable to bat.

-EFFECT: In the Women's program, a player not listed on the lineup card who enters the game will result in the player being ejected.
+EFFECT: A player not listed on the lineup card who enters the game will result in the player being ejected.